 Court Case records available at the Milwaukee County Historical Society offer more clues to why Frank Lloyd Wright didn’t mention this house after sending plans to Elizabeth Murphy (via the Richards Company) to build it.
 Elizabeth, wife of Loan Broker Lawrence Murphy, would act as General Contractor, and hired a Carpenter, Herman Krause Jr, to construct the house.
 Quickly, the project was mired in payment disputes, liens and work stoppages that would take years to unravel in court.

-Murphy agreed to pay Krause $3400 to build the house in 1917 and before it was complete, sold it to Arthur Kibbie for $5000 in 1919.
+Murphy agreed to pay Krause $3400 to build the house in 1917 and before it was complete, sold it to Arthur Kibbie for just over $5000 in 1919.
 Krause walked from the job before it was finished.
 The Kibbies bought an incomplete home from Elizabeth Murphy.

 Moreover, knowing that the Murphys, speculators, paid something for the land, it wasn’t much of a return on investment.
 It is unclear if Wright was paid at all.